CaioQuirinoMedeiros/instagram/README.md

 https://caioquirinomedeiros.github.io/instagram_web

 This project is the a instagram's like web app.
 Users can post a photo with location, description and hashtags.
-Leave as many likes as you want!
+They can leave as many likes as they want!

 [The rest API of this project](https://github.com/CaioQuirinoMedeiros/instagram_api) was made with Express.js.